History

 We teach a range of topics throughout years 7-9 to engage, challenge, and inspire our students to develop a passion for History.
 The emphasis in History lessons will be on active learning and a wide range of strategies will be used such as debates, presentations, group work, simulations and role play, in order to carry out historical investigations.

-Students learn a broad range of topics designed to give them an understanding of British History and World History.
+Students study a broad range of topics designed to give them an understanding of British History and World History through enquiry-based learning.

 Year 7 Topics: